intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 In particular, while IAB workshops, BoFs and Bar BoFs can be an effective mechanism to gather input within our community, they often do not have the visibility in other communities that is required to solicit input, much less effective participation.

-Instead, an event like a workshop should be co-located -- and ideally hosted or co-hosted -- by a forum that's familiar to that stakeholder community.
+Instead, an event like a workshop may be more effective if co-located with -- and ideally hosted or co-hosted by -- a forum that's familiar to that stakeholder community.
 We should also take the opportunity to raise the visibility of IETF work (or potential IETF work) in such fora through conference talks, panels, newsletter articles, etc.

 When we engage with the Internet community, we should also clearly identify tailored feedback mechanisms (e.g., subscribing to a mailing list may not be appropriate), and assure that they are well-known in those communities.